dayalannair/RPiSensorFramework/README.md

 run the program using sudo ./Main.
 Sudo required to initialise pigpio daemon.

+The Raspberry Pi will have to be connected in spi loopback mode i.e. connect the MOSI pin to the MISO.

 ## Communication packets

 Received packets are read from the rx_buffer, which is refreshed whenever sent out of the node via spi (spiXfer).